IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Methodology

 \subsection{Critique Training Data Construction}

-To assist \model in providing fine-grained assessments of instruction-following, we first develop a checklist generator to decompose the constraints within instruction $x$ and generate a constraint checklist $\{c_k\}^n_{k=1}$.
-We leverage a powerful LLM, Deepseek-R1\footnote{https://huggingface.co/deepseek-ai/DeepSeek-R1}, for automatic checklist annotation in our collected instructions and utilize its generated checklists to fine-tune the checklist generator.
-Manual inspection of 1,000 test samples shows the accuracy of our checklist generator exceeds 99\%, indicating its reliability.
+To assist \model in fine-grained evaluation, we first develop a checklist generator to decompose the constraints within instruction $x$ and generate a constraint checklist $\{c_k\}^n_{k=1}$.
+To achieve this, we leverage a powerful LLM, Deepseek-R1\footnote{https://huggingface.co/deepseek-ai/DeepSeek-R1} for automatic checklist annotation in our collected instructions, and then utilize these checklists to fine-tune a base model as our checklist generator, which supports efficient checklist generation after deployment.
+Manual inspection of 1,000 test samples for the generator shows that 99.29\% of generated constraints and 97.50\% of entire checklists are correct, indicating its reliability.

-With the assistance of the checklists, we proceed to employ Deepseek-R1 for expert critique annotation via a carefully designed prompt, which elicits a concise and specific explanation before the judgment for each constraint.
-Detailed prompts are in the Appendix.
-For each response, we collect $N$ critiques and adapt a multi-stage critique filtering mechanism to select the highest-quality critique for each constraint in the checklist, which is then used for training \model.
+With the assistance of the checklists provided by our checklist generator, we proceed to employ Deepseek-R1 for expert critique annotation via a carefully designed prompt, which elicits a concise and specific explanation before the judgment for each constraint.
+Detailed prompts are provided in the Appendix \ref{app:prompt_templates}.
+For each response, we collect $N$ expert critiques and apply a multi-stage critique filtering mechanism to select the highest-quality critique for each constraint in the checklist, which is then used for training \model.

+The mechanism comprises four stages: cross-model verification, rule-augmented verification, final judgment selection, and final explanation selection.
+The first two stages aim to filter out noise in critiques caused by two major limitations of LLM-as-a-Judge: potential evaluation bias and limited counting ability, respectively.
+The remaining two stages then select the highest-quality judgements and explanations from the filtered critiques based on consistency, further enhancing their reliability.